10 Practical Ways To Make A Narcissist Respect You

 In any case, do not invest too much effort into the relationship, for most of your emotions won’t be reciprocated.
 They will either treat your happiness with envy or try to pull down your mood in one way or the other.

-For the times they devalue you, and you cannot avoid contact with them, use the “Gray Rock technique.”
+When they devalue you, but you cannot avoid contact with them, use the “Gray Rock technique.”
+Like giving one-word responses, and treating them as if they don’t exist.

 7 Ways To Get A Narcissist To Respect You